nasmith/nasmith.github.io/_pages/ai-faq.md

 ## Frequently Asked Questions About AI at UW

-In November 2025, I took on the role of Vice Provost of Artificial Intelligence at the University
+In November 2025, I took on the role of Vice Provost of Artificial Intelligence at the University of Washington.
+Since then, many questions have come up.
+I've attempted to address some of them here.

 ### Are you forcing "AI" (usually used to refer to language models) into UW classrooms?